When painting your home, one of the most important decisions you can make is what type of paint to use.

-Due to the fact that Eggshell finishes can resist stains better than flat, these are often most suitable for outdoors and can also be best used in kitchens, bathrooms, kids’ rooms, and other high-traffic areas.
+Due to the fact that eggshell finishes can resist stains better than flat, these are often most suitable for outdoors and can also be best used in kitchens, bathrooms, kids’ rooms, and other high-traffic areas.

 No matter, what you choose, it’s important to remember that you always start with only clean surfaces.

-Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.
-He had worked as a painter for more than a decade to serve the customers in areas such as Charleston, Mount Pleasant, Beaufort, Georgetown, SC (South Carolina).
-Today in his free time, he likes to read and write about the newer techniques that are being implemented in his profession.
+He had worked as a painter for over a decade serving customers in areas such as Charleston, Mount Pleasant, Beaufort, and Georgetown, SC (South Carolina).
+Today in his free time, he likes to read and write about the newer techniques implemented in his profession.
 You may read more about him here or get in touch with him here.